 Sustainable finance is all about ethical decision-making in business and investment.
 It pivots on environmental, social and good governance (ESG) standards (especially in asset management and corporate strategy) that customers, workers and investors demand of companies.
 Sustainable finance is helping transform both the economy and society with more responsible development and with investment in the transition towards sustainable production and services around the world.

 To spot ESG-related risks and rewards in investment, many people refer to ratings like MSCI ESG.
 MSCI sees global sustainability challenges in regard to sea level rise and flooding, privacy and data security, shifting demographics, regulatory pressure and other things generating new risks that many investors may never have known to exist.
 ESG standards refer to how companies operate.

 Types of sustainable finance

-Many financial products meet ESG criteria, so we can be sure they safeguard society’s interests and promote sustainable growth and development:
+More financial products meet ESG standards and promote social causes, economic growth and sustainable development:

 When you invest in ESG financial products, you need to think about profitability and sustainability in the long term.
 Make sure whatever you're investing in relates to a venture that aims to have a positive effect on society or the environment.
 The fund manager you choose should have experience with sustainable investment so you can get the best advice possible.
 Also, make sure the fund manager has its own standards of ethics, responsible investment and transparency.